BioinformaticsSpring2015/BioinformaticsMaterials/syllabus/textbook.md

 You should be prepared with the following materials for class:
 **Flashdrive**, at least 1 GB

 **Github Education Student Developer Pack**, available for free with your UT Tyler student email and ID card (https://education.github.com/pack).
+We will set this up together in your first lab meeting.